open62541/open62541/doc/core_concepts.rst

   in possession of the private key with which the certificate was created.

   There are two message exchanges required to establish a session:
-  *CreateSession* and *ActicateSession*.
+  *CreateSession* and *ActivateSession*.
 The ActivateSession service can be used to switch an existing session to a different SecureChannel.
 This is important, for example when the connection broke down and the existing session is reused with a new SecureChannel.